kelvin84hk/Ethereum-Dapp-for-Tracking-Items-through-Supply-Chain/README.md

 cd Ethereum-Dapp-for-Tracking-Items-through-Supply-Chain
 npm install
 ```
-creat and save your Metamask mnemonic in a text file and name it as .secret
+Creat and save your Metamask mnemonic in a text file and name it as .secret

 ## Running tests with Ganache: